m4mb01t4l14n0/draft-ietf-pluggable-transports/draft-irtf-oliver-pluggable-transports-00.md

 Server App itself may itself be a proxy server and expect the forwarded traffic it receives to conform to a proxy communication protocol such as SOCKS or TURN.
-There is also an optional lightweight protocol to facilitate communicating connection metadata that would otherwise be lost such as the source IP address and port [EXTORPORT].
+There is also an optional lightweight protocol to facilitate communicating connection metadata that would otherwise be lost such as the source IP address and port EXTORPORT.

 When using the API on both client and server (“Transport API Interface”), the PT Client Library is integrated directly into the Client App and the PT Server Library is integrated